kteju1/Intelligent-Password-Generator-/README.md

 - The first step involves gathering data from users through surveys.
 These surveys are designed to collect information about users’ password creation habits, their preferences, and their understanding of password security.
 - Various demographic and behavioral factors are considered during data collection, including age, profession, online habits, and knowledge of security best practices.
-- The collected data serves as the foundation for understanding user behaviors and preferences related to password creation.
+- The collected data serves as the foundation for understanding user behaviors and preferences related to password creation.
 Data Preprocessing:
 - Once the survey data is collected, it undergoes preprocessing to ensure it is in a suitable format for analysis and machine learning.
 - Data preprocessing may involve cleaning, anonymizing, and structuring the survey responses to remove any personally identifiable information and prepare it